 During that time, David was responsible for:

-That experience created a deep, first-hand understanding of how security failures impact accounting firms under real deadline pressure—not in theory, but in daily operations.
+That experience created a deep, first-hand understanding of how security failures and technology gaps impact accounting firms under real deadline pressure—not theory, but day-to-day operations inside a CPA firm.

 How to Think About IT Security as an Accounting Firm Owner